-Released exclusively in Europe, the Sega Master System version of Mortal Kombat was developed by Probe Entertainment and released by Acclaim in 1993.
+Released exclusively in Europe, the Sega Master System version of Mortal Kombat was developed by Probe and published by Acclaim in 1993.
 The game is the same as the Sega Game Gear version, only with more screen visibility.

 Plug It In & Play TV Games